baratine/bartil/README.md

 TODO: talk about lookup instances

 When you do a lookup(), you may cast the proxy to whatever interface class you want.
-The Baratine proxy will do all the magic marshalling arguments back and forth.
+The Baratine proxy will do a little bit of magic to marshal arguments back and forth.
 Bache provides both asynchronous and synchronous interfaces for its services.

 URL         | Async API     | Sync API
 ------------|---------------|---------